usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-Like properties ([&lt;prop>](#prop-property)) and parameters ([&lt;param>](#param-parameter)), parts can be distinguished from other elements within their controls by their assigned @class, such that they may be subjected to "declarations logic" using these values as bindings (and thereby getting open-ended extensibility).
+Like properties ([&lt;prop>](#prop-property)) and parameters ([&lt;param>](#param-parameter)), parts can be distinguished from other elements within their controls by their assigned `@class`, such that they may be subjected to "declarations logic" using these values as bindings (and thereby getting open-ended extensibility).

-An assigned class may frequently provide for a header in display, such that part[@class='objectives'] is displayed under a header *Objectives*, etc. Unlike groups, controls or subcontrols, however, they may not have [&lt;title>](#title-title) element children (they are not "first class objects" in this sense).
-Thus in OSCAL, if the components of your controls have their own titles, they are something else): to accommodate data like this, consider using a property (e.g. prop[@class='part-title'] as an escape hatch.
+An assigned class may frequently provide for a header in display, such that `part[@class='objectives']` is displayed under a header *Objectives*, etc. Unlike groups, controls or subcontrols, however, they may not have [&lt;title>](#title-title) element children (they are not "first class objects" in this sense).
+Thus in OSCAL, if the components of your controls have their own titles, they are something else): to accommodate data like this, consider using a property (e.g. `prop[@class='part-title']` as an escape hatch.

 ### &lt;link> Link